A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: A brief reminder of the theory of quasi-stationary fluctuations

 The expression (\ref{fluctuation_dissipation}) plays a central role in the theory of quasi-stationary fluctuations~\cite{landau2013statistical}.
 In particular, Landau and Lifshitz used it to develop the theory of hydrodynamic fluctuations of the stress tensor and the heat flux~\cite{landau1992hydrodynamic}.
-In what follows, we will apply this theory to the description of quasi-stationary fluctuations in the particle fluxes in multicomponent solutions of interacting particles.
+This theoretical framework is the basis for our description of quasi-stationary fluctuations in the particle fluxes in multicomponent solutions of interacting particles.